Nastel/tnt4j-streams/tnt4j-streams-servlet/samples/cloudwatch-servlet/README.md

       instance.
 Default is `https://data.jkoolcloud.com`.
     * change jKool/XRay sink (id `jkool`) token placeholder value (property `event.sink.factory.EventSinkFactory.jkool.Token`) to your jKool/XRay streaming token if you are willing to stream into that repo.
 Placeholder value is `jkool-access-token`.
-* `KinesisFirehoseParser` parser reference to bootstrap incoming metrics data package
+* `KinesisFirehoseParser` reference to bootstrap parser of incoming metrics data package

 ### Parsers (`parsers.xml`)